COVID-19 COMMUNITY INFORMATION

 The city is taking steps to mitigate the spread of COVID-19 (Coronavirus) in interest of community health.
 These steps include:

-1. City Manager Heather Geyer has closed all City of Northglenn facilities to the public until further notice.
-Northglenn will follow State of Colorado and Tri-County Health Department public health orders.
+1. Northglenn will follow State of Colorado and Tri-County Health Department public health orders.
+City facilities, operations, programs, activities and services are opening up as allowed.
 Northglenn will also coordinate with Adams County, Adams 12 school district, surrounding municipalities, and other community partners on efforts to slow the spread of COVID-19.

 Essential services like public safety, water, wastewater, snow removal, streets, code enforcement and trash/recycling pickup will not be affected and continue as usual.
 Employees will continue to work, answer phone calls and support city functions, remotely if possible.
 However, personal contact will be at minimal levels in order to do our part in mitigating the spread of COVID-19.